syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-copy-a-range-from-one-workbook-to-another.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-copy-a-range-from-one-workbook-to-another
-description:  how to add chart labels to scatter points
+description:  How to copy a range from one workbook to another
 platform: WindowsForms
 control: XlsIO
 documentation: ug